Earth Day

 Volunteer to Plant Trees

 Looking to get your hands in the dirt?
-Attend a local tree planting event organized by One Tree Planted and spend a day caring for or planting trees at an event close to home with your friends and family and give back to the trees in your community.
+Attend a local tree planting or environmental cleanup event and spend the day making a difference in your own backyard.

 Get Involved this